 Osi Art Apartments @ West End is a new artistically inspired mixed-use development is coming to Grand River’s West End Gallery District.
 The $6.6 million project will include 30 apartments, half of which are slated as affordable units.
 Located in the city’s Woodbridge neighborhood, this five-story development will include a 1,856-square-foot gallery and first floor retail.
 In preparing the site, the developer, 3820 West End, LLC, will remove contaminated soil and demolish the old building foundation on the vacant lot.
 Thanks to a brownfield plan that includes $360,000 in TIF reimbursement, DBRA is helping catalyze new construction that is hoped to inspire an even larger creative corridor in Detroit.

-Chemical Bank (now TCF Bank) – Detroit’s main operating bank — is moving its headquarters from Midland to Detroit.
+Huntington Bank – Detroit’s main operating bank — is moving its headquarters from Midland to Detroit.
 An empty 10-story building is being razed to make room for the bank’s new 20-story building, which will feature ground-level commercial space, parking and offices.
 The bank will transfer some 300 existing employees to the new site and hopes to add 200 local hires.
 Helping make the move possible was $25M in TIF reimbursement secured by DBRA.